-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+In our questionnaire we would like to introduce a few of them.
 This time: the fashion designer Rahmée Wetterich.
 She and her sister run the "Noh Nee" label, tailoring clothes that combine both Bavarian and African influences.

 Were you born in Munich or did you move here?

 I was born and raised in Cameroon and then moved to Munich.
 But I feel very much at home here and have a strong connection with the culture.

 In which district are you at home?

 There isn't just one: I live in Laim, in a listed settlement.
 Our showroom is in the Glockenbachviertel and the studio is in the Maxvorstadt.

 Wheat beer symbolises Munich, or a freshly pulled draft Augustiner in the Hirschgarten.

 "Passt" which means "OK".
 It's the word I hear from Munich people all the time, wherever I go.